U2:UV Achtung Baby Live at Sphere: Video playback and infrastructure

 The video playback and rendering system used 23 Disguise GX3 media servers.
 They featured the company's new IP video format conversion (IPVFC) cards, which could output resolutions three times higher than DCI 4K over serial digital interfaces (SDI).
 Each server was equipped with 30 terabytes of storage—giving the playback system 690 terabytes total—and they were capable of 100 Gigabit Ethernet networking with the production system for media management.
 The system could play pre-rendered content encoded with the NotchLC codec at 60 frames per second, and it was able to apply real-time effects using the Notch rendering software.
 Disguise's system utilised the "single large canvas" technology that it introduced in 2022, whereby different sections of Sphere's LED display were dedicated to their own media servers for rendering and the servers were synchronised with each other for simultaneous playback.
 Rather than the video playback running on timecode or being linked to the lighting system, content was cued manually and triggered over MIDI.

 Video data was transferred over IP on a backbone network supporting the SMPTE ST 2110 standard, facilitated by several products by Matrox.
 The company's ConvertIP DSS boxes received SFP SDI signals carrying DCI 4K resolution video from 26 primary sources and 26 secondary sources (such as the media servers) and converted them into ST 2110-compatible IP signals.
 Matrox's ConductIP product was then used to route and orchestrate data sources on Sphere's network.
 The production system used 30 computers that were operated by one programmer and two technicians; to allow the machines to be monitored and controlled from a single workstation with one keyboard, mouse, and monitor setup, Matrox's line of Extio 3 products were used for KVM switching.

 During each concert, 200–300 gigabytes of video data were processed every minute, while an average of 402 gigabytes of audio and video data were transferred every second.
 To help process the large amount of data, U2's team employed the company WEKA for storage server solutions.
-Its Data Platform was used to migrate 500 terabytes of archival video footage from the United Kingdom, where it had been rendered, to a local cluster of WEKA servers at Sphere via cloud servers.
+Its Data Platform was used to migrate 500 terabytes of archival video footage via cloud servers, from the United Kingdom where it had been rendered to a local cluster of WEKA servers at Sphere.